 You’d think the day would’ve come to a close after all that, and I had been worried that I wouldn’t have time to see my American friends (all of whom live a forty minute walk through the city away from me, by the way). …but there’s a saying in Morocco – yamat lla twila, or the days of God are longer.
 Basically, this means that with God, there’s always plenty of time to do what needs to be done.
 I love this concept, especially in terms of how counter-cultural it is compared with America, where it seems there’s never enough time.
 We always stress and worry about accomplishing the next goal, making that important meeting date, checking off every little project we have to do.
 Not here.
 Here, those things are not worries, really.
 There’s plenty of time.
 Love God, love people; the rest will fall into place in God’s time.
 What a nice concept to live by.

 So, with Khalil at my side, we walked to the taxi stand to meet my teacher, Driss, and a few Americans.
 Then, if we weren’t tired enough already, we hiked to the peak of a small mountain (really it was more like a cliff) and spent time there just letting the breeze catch and carry us over Sefrou, which stretched from cliff to cliff across the valley below.
-I’ve already uploaded those pictures and a video.
+I’ve already uploaded those pictures.
 Check them out if you haven’t already.

 By the time we got back, there were still several hours left in the day.
 It’s funny – if Mom and Dad call me at ten o’clock my time, we’re usually eating dinner at the same time.
 Dinner here can be as late as eleven, and most families seem to go to bed not long after eating the last meal.